 Shetland sheepdog

-Shetland sheepdogs, or Shelties, look like miniature collies and share many of the same qualities with their larger cousins: They’re highly intelligent and trainable, great family dogs and natural herders.
+Shetland sheepdogs, or Shelties, look like miniature collies and share many of the same qualities with their larger cousins: They’re highly intelligent dogs and trainable, natural herders, medium in size and great for the family.
 They also have long, fluffy hair and a thick undercoat—perfect for Scottish winters but not so great for your couch.
 These agreeable pups need at least weekly brushing and frequent de-matting.

 Chow chow